John Saxon: Enter the Dragon and 1970s

-Saxon, who had done martial arts since 1957, appeared as the martial artist Roper in 1973's Enter the Dragon.
+Saxon, who had practiced martial arts since 1957, appeared as the martial artist Roper in 1973's Enter the Dragon.
 It was Bruce Lee's first major role in a Hollywood feature.
 He almost backed out of Enter the Dragon, on account of the script being too light.
 "It was a 60-page treatment", said Saxon in a 2002 interview.
 "I thought: there's not enough to act here.
 A stunt man could play it.
 But they talked me into it, saying they would work in my suggestions.
 Some things they shot and kept in the film, but most of it they discarded."
 After Enter the Dragon, Saxon had no further interest in appearing in martial-arts films.

 He was in such action films as Mitchell (1975), The Swiss Conspiracy (1975), Strange Shadows in an Empty Room (1976), Violent Naples (1976), Mark Strikes Again (1976), A Special Cop in Action (1976), Cross Shot (1976), and The Cynic, the Rat and the Fist (1977).

 In 1974, he appeared as police Lieutenant Fuller in the slasher horror film Black Christmas.
 From 1974 to 1976, he appeared in The Six Million Dollar Man, first as Major Frederick Sloan and then as Nedlick.
 This role also extended into The Bionic Woman.
 The actor's likeness was later used for the Kenner action-figure doll called "Maskatron" that was based on the series.

 Saxon starred as Dylan Hunt in the 1974 Gene Roddenberry television pilot Planet Earth, replacing Alex Cord from Genesis II.
 A 20th-century scientist unfrozen in the postnuclear world of 2133, he leads a team of explorers and encounters a matriarchal society.
 Although ABC declined the series, Saxon played a nearly identical character in the 1975 television film Strange New World.

 In 1976, Saxon portrayed a homicidal vampire-like strangler in the season-two Starsky & Hutch episode "Vampire".
 He played Captain Radl in the two-part Wonder Woman episode "The Feminum Mystique" (1976).
 Also in 1976, he appeared in an episode of The Rockford Files titled "A Portrait of Elizabeth", in which he played a crooked corporate lawyer and painter named Dave Delaroux, who was involved in a securities rip-off and with whom Rockford's attorney Beth Davenport was smitten.
 In this episode, Saxon was able to display his considerable martial-arts abilities in two fight scenes.
 Raid on Entebbe (1977) was a prestige television movie for him.
 Moonshine County Express was a big success for Roger Corman's New World Pictures; Saxon made another film for that company, The Bees (1978).
 He appeared in a Bollywood movie, Shalimar (1978), then it was back to exploitation: Fast Company (1979) and The Glove (1979).

 Saxon played Hunt Sears, chief of a breakfast-cereal conglomerate, opposite Robert Redford and Jane Fonda in the 1979, Oscar-nominated film The Electric Horseman.